-Healthy delicious BURGER BOWLS- these bun-less bowls loaded up w/ seasonal veggies & greens, and can be made with veggie burgers, or grass-fed beef, lamb, chicken, bison or turkey!
+How to make a Burger Bowl!
+These bun-less bowls are loaded up with seasonal veggies & greens and can be made with veggie burgers or grass-fed beef, lamb, chicken, bison or turkey burgers!
 Perfect for low-carb or keto diets.
 Paleo, Gluten-free, and vegan-adaptable!

-Not only is this really simple to make, but it’s also healthy and delicious.
-The combinations are truly endless, making it an adaptable meal that comes in particularly handy for mixed (meat-eating/ vegan) households.
+Not only are burger bowls simple to make, but they are also really delicious.
+The combinations are endless, making it an adaptable meal that comes in handy for mixed (meat-eating/ vegan) households.

 Burger Bowl Variations: